-The popularity of endangered species may actually be a disadvantage to their continued survival, a recent study suggests.
+A recent study suggests that the popularity of endangered species may actually be a disadvantage to their continued survival.

-Researchers also examined the representation of these animals in culture, finding for example that the average person probably saw more lions in a year than remain in Africa.
-They then questioned survey participants to establish whether they were aware of the endangered status of the animals – participants included members of the general public, as well as one group of all university students.
+Researchers also examined the representation of these animals in culture, finding, for example, that the average person probably saw more lions in a year than remain in Africa.
+They then questioned survey participants to establish whether they were aware of the animals’ endangered status—participants included members of the general public and one group of university students.
 “On average, one in two persons was incorrectly assessing the endangerment of these animals,” the study concludes.

 Disadvantages of biodiversity

-Dr. Franck Courchamp, the lead author on the study, theorizes that the ‘virtual abundance’ of these charismatic animals in media, advertising, popular culture and children’s cartoons may be creating the false impression that these animals are in similar abundance in the wild.
-The study provides evidence of correlation between these ideas, but further research would be necessary to confirm causation.
+Dr. Franck Courchamp, the lead author of the study, theorizes that the ‘virtual abundance’ of these charismatic animals in media, advertising, popular culture, and children’s cartoons may create the false impression that these animals are in similar abundance in the wild.
+The study provides evidence of a correlation between these ideas, but further research would be necessary to confirm causation.

-Courchamp was motivated to conduct the study in part due to ongoing conversations in wildlife conservation efforts, in which the claim is often made that popular animals like lions and tigers get the majority of attention and funding for conservation.
-The study certainly indicates that awareness is not where it could be, with 60.1% of respondents unaware that giraffes are Endangered, and 57.8% unaware of lions’ Vulnerable status.
+Courchamp was motivated to conduct the study partly due to ongoing conversations in wildlife conservation efforts.
+The claim is often made that popular animals like lions and tigers get the majority of attention and funding for conservation.
+The study certainly indicates that awareness is not where it could be, with 60.1% of respondents unaware that giraffes are Endangered and 57.8% unaware of lions’ Vulnerable status.